There is no such thing as a maintenance free deck.

 little color or tint last

-Just don't give mildew a chance to grow.
+Just don't give mold a chance to grow.
 If your deck is

-subject to mildew, then cleaning dirt and bug or tree dropping off before mildew
+subject to mold, then cleaning dirt and bug or tree dropping off before mold

 has somewhere to attach and grow is the key.